Sayer Ji: GreenMedInfo

-Ji's website, GreenMedInfo, was founded in 2008.
-It allows users to search articles from the research portal PubMed on alternative medicine topics.
+Ji's website, GreenMedInfo, was started in 2008.
+It purports to allow users to search articles from the research portal PubMed on alternative medicine topics.
 However, tests made in 2019 by the McGill Organization for Science and Society showed only articles appearing to indicate positive results for alternative medicine treatments are displayed as search results through GreenMedInfo, ignoring the large number of research papers denying the effectiveness of alternative medicine.

 The website also presents unreliable health and nutrition information, as well as common conspiracy theories, as facts, notably about the efficacy of vaccination.
 It has been noted for a lack of neutrality and curated toward those papers that confirm his pronouncements and away from those that undermine his pronouncements.
 "A colossal exercise in cherry picking."

+Using web browsing data collected between 2016 and 2019, one study found that GreenMedInfo was a top site for vaccine-skeptical information.

 As of 2021, annual subscription plans to GreenMedInfo range from $75 to $850.
 In 2019, the website claimed some one million views per month.

 Social media disinformation

-The Center for Countering Digital Hate identified Ji as one of twelve individuals promoting most of the misinformation that can be found online about vaccines, along with his spouse Kelly Brogan, Robert F. Kennedy Jr., Christiane Northrup, Ty and Charlene Bollinger, and supplement giant Joseph Mercola.
+The Center for Countering Digital Hate (CCDH) identified Ji as one of twelve individuals promoting most of the misinformation that can be found online about vaccines, along with his spouse (at the time) Kelly Brogan, Robert F. Kennedy Jr., Christiane Northrup, Ty and Charlene Bollinger, and supplement giant Joseph Mercola.

+Meta, formerly Facebook, rejoined that the CCDH did not clearly explain how they surveyed the posts on the site, countering that posts from the twelve named profiles were responsible for only about 0.05% of all views of vaccine-related content on Facebook.
+Nevertheless, Meta confirmed that they had removed or otherwise penalized vaccine misinformation content associated with each of the twelve accounts.

+He promotes anti-vaccination videos sold by Ty and Charlene Bollinger and receives a commission whenever his referrals result in a sale, a practice known as affiliate marketing.
+He used this network of affiliates to help Brogan expand her own audience.
+The couple often appeared together in videos promoting their respective products and workshops, presenting their relationship in spiritual terms, such as "Our Spiral Path".

 Ji falsely claimed on Facebook that the Pfizer COVID-19 vaccine killed more people than the virus itself.
 Like Brogan, he also discouraged the public from using face masks to limit the spread of the virus.
 Other information presented by Ji and GreenMedInfo has been flagged as false or misleading.

-Ji promotes anti-vaccination videos sold by Ty and Charlene Bollinger and receives a commission whenever his referrals result in a sale, a practice known as affiliate marketing.

 In 2020, both Twitter and Instagram removed GreenMedInfo from their platform as part of their efforts to limit the spread of misinformation about COVID-19.
 Pinterest had already banned Ji in 2018.